danr/hipspec/README.md

 ### Processors and parallel proving

-As you probably have a multi-core machine, you might just as well use some more processor core.
 While theorem provers are still usually single-core, you can run many of them in parallel.
 The `--processes` or `-N` flag will let you specify this.
-The default is 2, but if you have, say, 8 cores and you want to use all of them, use `-N=8`.
-Also give `+RTS -N8` to the executable then.
+The default is 2, but if you to use eight cores: `-N=8`.

 ### Timeout